Gluten Free Waffle Tales

 Consistency Most of All (Vata Season, Part 2, Daily Habits + Rituals)

 To balance all that mobility and flighty thinking/eating/doing, we need to bring in some earth qualities, which can be found in Kapha dosha.
-Basically, we need to slow down, tether our mind, body, and emotions with regular practices (as well as the grounding, nourishing foods I mentioned in last week’s post).
+Basically, we need to slow down, tether our mind, body, and emotions with consistent practices (as well as the grounding, nourishing foods I mentioned in last week’s post).
 We need the heavy, dense, slow, constant qualities of earth to soothe and stabilize our overwrought nervous systems.

 So what does Ayurveda recommend specifically?
 Here are three helpful habits to begin balancing Vata.